nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 place, optimized for use via a Command Line Interface ([CLI](#cli)), while still having the benefits of a Graphical User Interface
 ([GUI](#gui)).

-If you prefer and are fast at typing, **TrackO** can get your order and inventory management tasks done faster than the traditional solution of pen and paper, and even popular GUI applications such as spreadsheets (_e.g, Microsoft Excel, Google Sheets, etc._).
+If you love to type, **TrackO** can get your order and inventory management tasks done faster than the traditional solution of pen and paper, and even popular GUI applications such as spreadsheets (_e.g, Microsoft Excel, Google Sheets, etc._).